St. James’ Park is an all-seater stadium with a capacity in excess of 52,000, set in the city centre of Newcastle, and home to Newcastle United.

 Calling all Newcastle Taxi Companies – Why not advertise your company here?.

-Where to Park?
+Where to Park at St James’ Park?

 No on-site parking is available, though there are extensive parking facilities in the nearby city centre.

-Hotels near St. James’ Park
+Hotels Near St. James’ Park

 Newcastle City Centre Premier Inn, New Bridge Street West, Newcastle Upon Tyne, NE1 8BS is situated in the heart of the city centre, next to Eldon Square shopping centre and a short walk from the Quayside and Metro station.
 The hotel has received good reviews, offering modern accommodation with air conditioning and Sky TV.
 There is also a late bar at weekends.

-What have other Away Fans said about their trip to St. James’ Park?
+What Have other Away Fans said about their trip to St. James’ Park?

 The major complaint from away fans is their seat allocation at the top of the Sir John Hall Stand, on level 7.
 This necessitates the negotiation of no less than 14 flights of stairs!
 One visitor likened reaching his seat to “scaling the north face of the Eiger.”
 Many remarked that although the view is still good, seats are a long way from the pitch and would not suit those with poor eyesight.